-In case of foreign operations whose functional currency is different from the Company's functional currency, the assets and liabilities of such foreign operations, including goodwill and fair adjustments arising acquisition, are translated to the reporting currency at exchange rates at the reporting date.
+In case of foreign operations whose functional currency is different from the Company's functional currency, the assets and liabilities of such foreign operations, including goodwill and fair value adjustments arising upon acquisition, are translated to the reporting currency at exchange rates at the reporting date.
 The income and expenses of such foreign operations are translated to the reporting currency at the average exchange rates prevailing during the year.
 Resulting foreign currency differences are recognised in other comprehensive income or (loss) and presented within equity as part of foreign currency translation reserve (FCTR).
-When a foreign operation is disposed of, in part or in full, the relevant amount in the FCTR is transferred consolidated to the statement of profit and loss.
+When a foreign operation is disposed of, in part or in full, the relevant amount in the FCTR is transferred to the consolidated statement of profit and loss.